spiegelin/TEC/README.md

 ## About

 I am a Computer Science student at Tecnológico de Monterrey, and this repository serves as a portfolio of my academic journey.
-Here, you will find a variety of projects and activities that demonstrate my skills and growth in the field of computer science.
+Here, you will find a variety of projects and activities that demonstrate my skills and growth.

 ## 1 Semester